-\ Other selling securityholders may be identified at a later date.
+Other selling securityholders may be identified at a later date.

 Certain selling securityholders are, or are affiliates of, registered broker-dealers.
 These selling securityholders have represented that they acquired their securities in the ordinary course of business and, at the time of the acquisition of the securities, had no agreements or understandings, directly or indirectly, with any person to distribute the securities.
-To the extent that we become aware that any such selling securityholders did not acquire its securities in the ordinary course of business or did have such an agreement or understanding, we will file a post-effective amendment to registration statement of which this prospectus is a part to designate such person as an "underwriter" within the meaning of the Securities Act of 1933.
+Each selling securityholder that is a registered broker dealer is an "underwriter" within the meaning of the Securities Act of 1933.

-- \\ Assumes conversion of all of the holder's notes at a conversion rate of 46.9925 shares of common stock per 1,000 principal amount at maturity of the notes.
+- Assumes conversion of all of the holder's notes at a conversion rate of 46.9925 shares of common stock per 1,000 principal amount at maturity of the notes.
 This conversion rate is subject to adjustment as described under "Description of Notes--Conversion Rights."
 As a result, the number of shares of common stock issuable upon conversion of the notes may change in the future.
 Excludes any additional shares of common stock that may be issued by us upon the repurchase of the notes and fractional shares.
-Holders will receive a cash adjustment for any fractional share amount resulting from conversion of the notes, as described under "Description of Notes--Conversion Rights." - \\\ Based on the outstanding shares of Vishay as of February 3, 2004, none of the selling securityholders would beneficially own in excess of 1% of the outstanding shares following the sale of securities in the offering.
+Holders will receive a cash adjustment for any fractional share amount resulting from conversion of the notes, as described under "Description of Notes--Conversion Rights." - Based on the outstanding shares of Vishay as of February 3, 2004, none of the selling securityholders would beneficially own in excess of 1% of the outstanding shares following the sale of securities in the offering.

 - Advent Capital Management LLC acts as the investment manager for Advent Convertible Master (Cayman) L.P. with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Paul Latronica is the portfolio manager for the fund on behalf of Advent Capital.
 Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the fund. - Advent Capital Management LLC acts as the investment manager for Alcon Laboratories with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by Alcon.
 Paul Latronica is the portfolio manager for Alcon on behalf of Advent Capital.
-Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by Alcon. - 3 Froley Revy Investment Co., Inc. acts as the investment advisor for the Alexian Brothers Medical Center with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the medical center.
+Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by Alcon. - Froley Revy Investment Co., Inc. acts as the investment advisor for the Alexian Brothers Medical Center with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the medical center.
 James Barry is a managing director of Froley Revy and the portfolio manager for the medical center on behalf of Froley Revy.
 Mr. Barry and Froley Revy disclaim beneficial ownership of the securities held by the medical center. - Allstate Insurance Company is a wholly-owned subsidiary of The Allstate Corporation, a publicly held corporation.
 Allstate Insurance Company is an affiliate of the following broker-dealers: 1) AFD, Inc., a wholly-owned subsidiary of Allstate Life Insurance Company; 2) Allstate Distribution, LLC, owned equally by Allstate Life and Putnam Investments, Inc.; 3) ALFS, Inc, a wholly-owned subsidiary of Allstate Life; 4) Allstate Financial Services, LLC, a wholly-owned subsidiary of Allstate Life; and 5) Allstate Assurance Company, a wholly-owned subsidiary of Allstate Life. - The shares are held by Allstate Insurance Company and its subsidiary and affiliates as follows: Allstate Insurance Company: 48,588 shares; Allstate Retirement Plan: 19,896 shares; Agents Pension Plan: 6,394 shares; and Allstate New Jersey Insurance Company: 4,000 shares.